Ashish-Raj-T/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor
-Stock Price Predictor using AI
+Stock Price Predictor using LSTM algorithm and the GUI using steamlit in python